sokanacollectiveCRM/documentation/docs/discover-program-template-project/intro.md

 ---
 id: intro
-title: DISCover Program Template Project
+title: Introduction
 sidebar_position: 1
 ---

-# DISCover Program Template Project

-Welcome to the DISCover Program Template Project documentation!
-This template serves as the foundation for all web applications developed during the DISC Discover Program, ensuring consistency and quality across team projects.
+# Sokana CRM Introduction

+Welcome to the Sokana CRM codebase!
+This guide will serve to help you get the project up and running, and it will provide details on tech stack + next steps.

 ## Overview

 The DISCover Program Template Project provides a standardized web application structure that combines modern technologies and best practices.
 It consists of two main components:

-- **Frontend Template**: A React-based application template with pre-configured routing, styling, and authentication
+- **Frontend Template**: A React-based application template using Typescript.
+This section contains all the logic for routing and UI elements.
 - **Backend Template**: An Express.js server template with database integration, authentication, and API scaffolding

-## Why a Standard Template?

-This template was created to:

-- Ensure consistent development practices across all Discover Program teams
-- Reduce initial setup time for new projects
-- Provide a solid foundation with industry-standard tools and practices
-- Make it easier for tech leads to support multiple teams effectively

 ## Tech Stack

-Our template uses a modern JavaScript/TypeScript stack:
+Our template uses a modern TypeScript stack:

 ### Frontend

 - React for UI components
 - React Router v7 for navigation
-- styled-components for styling
 - Supabase for authentication

 ### Backend